valhalla/valhalla-docs/isochrones/api-reference.md

 ## API keys and service limits

 To use the Isochrone service, you must first obtain an API key from Mapzen.
-The isochrone service is part of Mapzen's matrix service.
+The Isochrone service is part of Mapzen's matrix service.
 Sign in at https://mapzen.com/developers to create and manage your API keys.

 As a shared service, there are limitations on requests, maximum time and number of isochrone contours, and numbers of locations.
 This prevents individual users from degrading the overall system performance.

 The following limitations are currently in place.

 * `max_locations` is  1.
-A call to the isochrone service supports a single location only at this time.
+A call to the Isochrone service supports a single location only at this time.
 To support isochrones about multiple locations, an application must make multiple requests.
 * `max_time` is the maximum time from the location to compute isochrone contours.
 This is limited to 2 hours.
 * `max_contours` is the maximum number of icochrone contours allowed in a single request.
 This is limited to 4 contours.
 * Rate limits are two queries per second and 5,000 queries per day.